google-marketing-solutions/madpmax/README.md

 1. ### Access the repository

-    Check that you have access to the [solutions_pmax_asset_automation-readers](https://groups.google.com/a/professional-services.goog/g/Solutions_pmax_asset_automation-readers) Google group.
-If not, contact your Google representatives or email <mad-pmax@google.com>
+    Check that you have access to the [solutions_pmax_asset_automation-readers](https://groups.google.com/a/professional-services.goog/g/Solutions_pmax_asset_automation-readers) Google group (with your company email address).
+This is necessary to clone the project repository into your Google Cloud Project (you should have Project Owner or Project Editor permissions).
+If you don’t have access or you are not sure, contact your Google representatives or email <mad-pmax@google.com>

 2. ### Make a copy of [Template sheet](https://docs.google.com/spreadsheets/d/16Gn5ImKQqf7p0tNUVtciJLWCCxC6etN1H9RIdzqlHxE/copy)